hkmarcoot/100-days-of-code/log.md

 Day 18 in Final Project.
 Connect more backend API with the frontend, now can edit event and delete event in the dashboard.
 8:55 AM · Mar 10, 2022·Twitter Web App

+### Day 116 | #100DaysOfCode

+Day 19 in Final Project.
+Help with create events and try to fix error for teammate, but it is not easy to find a quick fix.
+Add Navbar to event page and hide the join event button if user is not logging in.
+9:00 AM · Mar 11, 2022·Twitter Web App

+### Day 117 | #100DaysOfCode

+Day 20 in Final Project.
+Our team update presentation slides today, and we all bootcamper have a party at 3:30pm because it is the official last day of SOC bootcamp.

+Time flies and the bootcamp has just ended (11/03/2022), and 16 weeks training is completed.
+I really thanks to Chris Meah and his team, without this rare chance I should be now still working hard by my own self in the tutorial hell of YouTube's coding channel.
+This bootcamp brings me opportunities to work with different kinds of people in U.K. and has hands-on pair programming experience, not to mention the clear explanation of web development technologies concept by every coach.
+As we all know, this bootcamp is not just a regular coding course, once you are a bootcamper you are always a part of The School Of Code family, which means you are still in connection with all the coaches and bootcampers.
+In addition, SOC partnership companies will provide job opportunities for us, and every bootcamper is capable of applying as many jobs as they wish.
+These two reasons provide us an extremely safe environment to switch our career and get into tech, and put 100% effort in our learning.
+Special thanks to my mentor Aidan Walker, he chatted with me every week to talk about my progress and shared his valuable real-world job experience.
+We become friends and will meet and have a drink together after the Demo Day.
+And Kentleigh English, Hamza Ibrahim, David Adams, Jordan Linton, Liz Kaufman, Arshi Sheikh, Jasien Elimy, Chris Miller, Helena Archer, you are all my amazing coaches.
+Thank you all of you and I still want to learn from you all after the bootcamp!
+Of course I still remember my project week teammates and final project teammates, I will visit you when I have chance to go to London.
+Finally, about the #100DaysOfCode challenge, it is 117 days starting from the first day of SOC bootcamp.
+As a result, I have finished the challenge as it keeps step with the bootcamp.
+I can feel the benefit of the challenge since this keeps pushing me to work on programming every day.
+I will take a small break, and start a second one.
+This time will be more personal because I am not in SOC training anymore, so I will try to build small project and put my progress in this new challenge.
+Ok, it is time to say goodbye to Chris, thanks again for giving us this opportunity.
+I will be the one to sign off the day.
+Hands up, hands down, to the side, diagonal, the other diagonal, to the face!
+#SchoolofCode #100daysofcode
+12:03 AM · Mar 13, 2022·Twitter Web App